Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 ### What is Actyx Pond?

 Actyx Pond is an application framework for building apps that run on ActyxOS.
-It is currently available for the TypeScript programming language. _Support for further languages, inlcuding C#/.NET is planned._ Here is how to works:
+It is currently available for the TypeScript programming language. _Support for further languages, including C#/.NET is planned._ Here is how to works:

 1. You implement the business logic of your application by writing so-called _fishes_ and run those in ActyxOS apps
 1. Actyx Pond then automatically synchronizes the state of all fishes throughout the swarm of nodes